What legal research training does the Library offer?

 "It's brilliant!
 The librarians are clearly passionate about the training and eager to share."

-In 2019, we have split this session in two, one session focuses on cases and the other on legislation.
+In 2019, we split this session in two, one session focusing on cases and the other on legislation.

 This session covers how to research case law using online and print resources.
 We will look at subscription databases and free websites that focus on UK material alongside hardcopy digests, citators and encyclopaedias.
 We will also cover foreign and international case law, including cases from the EU.